 - 4 bone-in ribeye pork chops (about 2.5 lbs)

-- freshly ground black pepper
+- kosher salt & freshly ground black pepper, to taste

-- garlic powder
+- 1 teaspoon garlic powder

-- smoked paprika
+- 1 teaspoon smoked paprika

 - 4 tablespoons unsalted butter

 - 2 tablespoons olive oil